mintlayer/mintlayer-core/docker/BUILD.md

 # Building Docker Images for Mintlayer

-This document outlines the steps to build Docker images for the Mintlayer node daemon, wallet-cli, and wallet-gui.
+This document outlines the steps to build Docker images for the Mintlayer node daemon, wallet-cli, and node-gui.

 Before building make sure you clone the repository and change directory in the root of the repository.